aws/aws-tools-for-powershell/README.md

-## AWS Tools for Powershell
+## AWS Tools for PowerShell

 The _AWS Tools for PowerShell_ lets developers and administrators manage their AWS services from the PowerShell scripting environment.

-This repository is meant to be used as a way to collect feedback from users of the _AWS Tools for Powershell_ modules.
+This repository is meant to be used as a way to collect feedback from users of the _AWS Tools for PowerShell_ modules.
 You are invited to create GitHub issues to report bugs or make feature requests.

-## AWS Tools for Powershell Modules
+## AWS Tools for PowerShell Modules

-The _AWS Tools for Powershell_ modules [AWS.Tools](https://www.powershellgallery.com/packages/AWS.Tools.Common), [AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) and [AWSPowerShell](https://www.powershellgallery.com/packages/AWSPowerShell) are available from [PowerShell Gallery](https://www.powershellgallery.com/).
+The _AWS Tools for PowerShell_ modules [AWS.Tools](https://www.powershellgallery.com/packages/AWS.Tools.Common), [AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) and [AWSPowerShell](https://www.powershellgallery.com/packages/AWSPowerShell) are available from [PowerShell Gallery](https://www.powershellgallery.com/).

 | Module | **Compatible PowerShell Versions** |  |